Germany’s Golden Age

 War is money.
 Most corporations inside the military-industrial complex make more than 17 times the profit during war that they can produce during peace, so these corporations can be expected to pull any strings possible to keep a war economy moving forward.
 Both Communism and fascism were likely financed by the same bankers to foment a collision between the two ideologies and prevent the rise of real democracies like the Weimar Republic.

-Even though Hitler claimed his goal was to rid the world of the international bankers, in fact, all he did was kill off the Jewish lower and middle classes, the gypsies, the communists and the gays.
+Even though Hitler claimed his goal was to rid the world of the international bankers, in fact, all he did was kill off the Jewish lower and middle classes, the gypsies, the communists, freemasons and gays.
 The bankers, meanwhile, were virtually untouched.
 The headquarters for the international banking community at the time was in London, and after Hitler captured most of Europe, many assumed he would invade England as his next move.
 Strangely, instead of moving against England, however, Hitler broke his pact with Stalin and invaded Russia instead, opening up another front, a move that insured the eventual defeat of Germany.

 When you kill off your progressive artists and revolutionary leaders, it’s not that difficult to blame the assassinations on designated scapegoats and lead society toward a dictatorship.
 The alpha leaders who are capable of fomenting positive change are actually few in number and hard to replace.
 Real democracies are dangerous to corporations because they can spread like a virus.
 War is a tool used to prevent their rise.